eduardoloz/Systems-ChatRoom/DEVLOG.md

 * Decided to remove the middle men and just use select
 * Changed plan for the project, and setup boilerplate code
 * Designed user interface; will use terminal formatting.
 Page will refresh whenever a new message is sent

+## 01/11/23
+* Created data structures for a message and a linked list for a queue for storing message history